Skip to main content

 Once Breeze is installed, Cloudaware automatically enables TunHub Gateway for a secure connection with Kubernetes which may be running in a private network.

 Go back to Cloudaware Admin → Clouds & Integrations → TunHub.
-Ensure that the TunHub connection has been created and has a green status.
+Ensure that the TunHub connection has been created and has a green status:

-Checking Cloudaware Access To EKS/AKS
+Check Cloudaware Access To EKS/AKS

 Amazon EKS: ensure that Cloudaware has required permissions using this guide.